alexyorke/Rabbit/README.md

  * Well maintained
  * Well documented
  * Well tested
- * Maintain backwards compatibility*
+ * Maintain backwards compatibility

 ## Project Maturity

 Rabbit is a new library, and is used in CupCake, Terra, and Skylight, which together power the majority of the bots on Everybody Edits.
 If you want to use Rabbit in your project, use the stable version 0.9.3.3 or wait until 1.0 is released.
-The public API will freeze within 1.0.
+The public API will freeze on the 1.0 release.

 ### Supported Features